swiftlang/swift-book/TSPL.docc/ReferenceManual/Declarations.md

   Apply this modifier to a declaration to indicate the declaration can be accessed only by code within the declaration's immediate enclosing scope.

+Extensions to the same type and the type itself share the same access-control scope as long as they are in the same file.
+That is, they can access each other's private members.
+The scope is bound to a single file, however.
-For the purpose of access control, extensions to the same type that are in the same file share an access-control scope.
+Extensions to the same type in another file also share a common, but different, scope.
-Private members declared in the type's declaration can be accessed from extensions, and private members declared in one extension can be accessed from other extensions and from the type's declaration.
+They can access each other but they cannot access the private or file-private members defined in extensions or the type residing in another file.

 Each access-level modifier above optionally accepts a single argument, which consists of the `set` keyword enclosed in parentheses (for example, `private(set)`).